 A story is only as good as its villain.
-In Greek mythology, Phaethon was the bastard son of Helios, the Sun God, and a mortal woman.
+In Greek mythology, Phaethon was the bastard son of a mortal woman and Helios, the Sun God.
 Desperate to prove his divine patrimony to his unbelieving friends, he tricked his father into letting him drive the chariot of the sun, but he was unable to handle its fiery, immortal horses.
 The team panicked at his mortal touch and alternately bolted into the heavens, freezing parts of the Earth, and swooped too near the ground, burning vast regions to desert.
 When the Earth herself cried out for help, Zeus struck Phaethon with a thunderbolt, killing him and saving the planet.

 Swarm: Metamorphosis assumes that Phaethon escaped death, but that Zeus’ bolt left him disfigured, driven mad with pain, and obsessed with vengeance against the gods who rejected, then nearly killed him.

 Phaethon was also Circe’s half brother through their father, Helios, but the enchantress is of pure immortal blood.
 For this reason (and others revealed in the book), Circe becomes the singular object of his hatred.